AzhaQari/Image-Processor-Web-App/full-stack-webapp.md

     - Discuss any design tradeoffs (why OpenAPI + tRPC, how you handle real-time updates, etc.).
 3. Challenges & Tradeoffs
-    - Explain any particular difficulties with GCP services.
+    - Explain any particular difficulties with GCP services. getting gcs to communicate with my backend via websockets was tricky, i either had to use ngrok or setup GCF pub/sub publisher which didn't seem necessary for this project
     - Discuss how you tackled the combination of custom code, generated SDK, and tRPC.

 ⸻